-Bacterial plague can cause inflammation of the gums or gingivitis, the mildest of periodontal diseases.
+Bacterial plaque can cause inflammation of the gums or gingivitis, the mildest of periodontal diseases.
 Good oral hygiene, including brushing, flossing and visiting a dentist to have hard plaque deposits or tartar removed, can prevent or reverse gingivitis.
 If left untreated, however, gingivitis can lead to infection of the tissue and bone that support the teeth, and ultimately tooth loss.

-Mouth and throat cancers, though not prevalent, also are a concern, particularly among older adults.
+Mouth and throat cancers, though not prevalent, are also a concern, particularly among older adults.
 About 28,000 Americans are diagnosed with oral cancers involving the mouth, tongue, lips and pharynx each year, according to the CDC.

 Most people diagnosed with oral cancer are older than 60 and have a history of tobacco use and heavy alcohol consumption.
 Cigarette smoking also can complicate tooth decay, gum disease and dental procedures.